Op Notes

 The Pattern of Imposter Syndrome

-Imposter syndrome isn’t a flaw.
-It’s a thought error.
+Imposter syndrome isn't a character flaw.
+It's a thought error.
+And thought errors can be corrected.

 My Story of the Inner Imposter